alexdesign001/Library/README.md

-# Welcome to our library!📚
+# Welcome to our library! 📚
+This is our curated reading resource lists about design (UX) and technology for everyone to explore and learn along.
+We'll keep the lists updated and feel free to contribute in growing the library with your resources and ideas as well !

-# UX and Design
+# UX
 ∙ **_User Experience Engineering (UXE)_** ⚡️

 | **Title** |